Go to the Students section

 Go to the Support us section

-Please note that the Information Management team is currently producing comprehensive guidance on each of the themes below.
+Please note that the Information Security Management team is currently producing comprehensive guidance on each of the themes below.

-A key feature of GDPR is transparency, and privacy notices are the principle way of delivering this, letting individuals know what personal information Oxford Brookes collects and why, who we may share it with and what your rights under the legislation are.
+A key feature of UK GDPR is transparency, and privacy notices are the principle way of delivering this, letting individuals know what personal information Oxford Brookes collects and why, who we may share it with and what your rights under the legislation are.

 Personal data is any information that can be used to identify a single, living individual, whether it relates to private, professional or public life.
 It can be anything from a name, a home address, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer’s IP address.